cepdnaclk/e16-3yp-smart-infared-shooting-sport/docs/README.md

 	* Buzzer

-* Connections are done according to the AtMega328P datasheet
+* Connections are done according to the NODE MCU esp32 datasheet

 ![](images/hbmain.PNG)